What is an MKS file?

 - You can use anything with a transparent layer, including a video.

 Common Subtitle Formats

 Here are some brief notes about more common subtitle formats stored in Matroska:

 The VobSub subtitle format is the first image subtitle format to import into Matroska.
 This format is generated by exporting the subtitles from a DVD.
-The tracks should be separated while storing in Matroska, if the VobSub consist of a set of multiple streams.
+The tracks should be separated while storing in Matroska if the VobSub consists of a set of multiple streams.

 The SRT is the most simple and basic of all subtitle formats.
 It consists of four parts as given below:

-A number which indicates the sequence of the subtitle.
+- A number that indicates the sequence of the subtitle.

-A blank line to indicate the start of a next subtitle.
+- A blank line to indicate the start of the next subtitle.